Cadet College Kohat: Library

 Cadet College Kohat has a rich collection of books in its library named "Khursheed Library"; named after then Principal, Mirza Khurshid Anwar Beg.
 Under the supervision of a qualified Librarian, the library is providing services to 542 Cadets and 230 College employees.
 Total Collection of the library is 30,000 books, including Islamic, Reference, Computer, History, Science and Arts Books.
 Similarly to provide the latest information and to improve the English language of the Cadets, English & Urdu magazines, Journals, Digests, Newspapers etc., of National and International level have also been subscribed for the library.
 An audio-visual library has been set up with the latest equipment to acquaint the cadets with modern techniques of learning.

-Mosque
+Mosques and Church

-The college has a spacious and beautiful mosque.
-It has recently been renovated.
+The college has two spacious and beautiful mosques and a Church.
+One mosque has recently been renovated.
 More than 1000 people can pray/accommodate in Masjid Hall.

 Hospital

 The college has a twenty-bed hospital along with two isolation rooms for special cases.
 A full-time medical officer assisted by two dispensers look after the health of cadets.
 The college hospital has its own ambulance.
 Cadets are referred to C.M.H.
 Kohat for medical treatment as well.
-Dr Rizwan Khan is currently the senior medical officer of College Hospital.

-Who is assisted by two Medical assistants who are well qualified in taking care of the cadets Health.
+Dr Rizwan Khan is currently the senior medical officer of college hospital who is assisted by two Medical assistants who are well qualified in taking care of the cadets Health.